antontarasenko/hacker-news-groups/readme.md

 *Meetups and online groups for Hacker News readers*

+Here you can find the nearest Hacker News meetup or online community.

+If you haven't found your city below, you can open your own local branch of Hacker News.
+Most of the groups use [meetup.com](http://meetup.com/).

-Feel free to add your groups with pull requests or by sending them to <antontarasenko@gmail.com>.
+Feel free to add links with pull requests or by sending them to <antontarasenko@gmail.com>.
 For contributing to HN-related apps and services, see [`awesome-hacker-news`](https://github.com/cheeaun/awesome-hacker-news).

 ## Meetups